Myelodysplastic syndrome: Pathophysiology

 MDS most often develops without an identifiable cause.
 Risk factors include exposure to an agent known to cause DNA damage, such as radiation, benzene, and certain chemotherapies; other risk factors have been inconsistently reported.
 Proving a connection between a suspected exposure and the development of MDS can be difficult, but the presence of genetic abnormalities may provide some supportive information.
-Secondary MDS can occur as a late toxicity of cancer therapy (therapy associated MDS, t-MDS).
+Secondary MDS can occur as a late toxicity of cancer therapy (therapy-associated MDS, t-MDS).
 MDS after exposure to radiation or alkylating agents such as busulfan, nitrosourea, or procarbazine, typically occurs 3–7 years after exposure and frequently demonstrates loss of chromosome 5 or 7.
-MDS after exposure to DNA topoisomerase II inhibitors occurs after a shorter latency of only 1–3 years and can have a 11q23 translocation.
-Other pre-existing bone-marrow disorders such as acquired aplastic anemia following immunosuppressive treatment and Fanconi anemia can evolve into MDS.
+MDS after exposure to DNA topoisomerase II inhibitors occurs after a shorter latency of only 1–3 years and can have an 11q23 translocation.
+Other pre-existing bone-marrow disorders, such as acquired aplastic anemia following immunosuppressive treatment and Fanconi anemia, can evolve into MDS.

 MDS is thought to arise from mutations in the multipotent bone-marrow stem cell, but the specific defects responsible for these diseases remain poorly understood.
 Differentiation of blood precursor cells is impaired, and a significant increase in levels of apoptotic cell death occurs in bone-marrow cells.
 Clonal expansion of the abnormal cells results in the production of cells that have lost the ability to differentiate.
 If the overall percentage of bone-marrow myeloblasts rises over a particular cutoff (20% for WHO and 30% for FAB), then transformation to acute myelogenous leukemia (AML) is said to have occurred.
 The progression of MDS to AML is a good example of the multistep theory of carcinogenesis in which a series of mutations occurs in an initially normal cell and transforms it into a cancer cell.

 Although recognition of leukemic transformation was historically important (see History), a significant proportion of the morbidity and mortality attributable to MDS results not from transformation to AML, but rather from the cytopenias seen in all MDS patients.
 While anemia is the most common cytopenia in MDS patients, given the ready availability of blood transfusion, MDS patients rarely experience injury from severe anemia.
 The two most serious complications in MDS patients resulting from their cytopenias are bleeding (due to lack of platelets) or infection (due to lack of white blood cells).
 Long-term transfusion of packed red blood cells leads to iron overload.